smbachman/rain-js/README.md

-# rain - a web worker implementation of _The Ray Tracer Challenge_
+# rain

-A JavaScript implementation of the book _The Ray Tracer Cahllenge_ using web workers and tests using mocha.
+A JavaScript ray tracer implementation from the book _The Ray Tracer Challenge_ using web workers and tests written with with mocha.